-- ‘BEGGED’: summons up an (ill-suitedly) relaxed, unrestrained zone for finding fresh melodic fruit (=Em7 or G6) – although some branches offer up more tension than others (compare the central ‘GG’ pair, and the ‘re-entrant‘ E>D on the top, which breaks the ‘every string higher than the last’ pattern):
+- ‘BEGGED‘: summons up an (ill-suitedly) relaxed, unrestrained zone for gathering fresh melodic fruit (=Em7 or G6) – although some branches offer up more tension than others: compare the central ‘G-G’ pair, and the ‘re-entrant‘ E-D on the top: (i.e. which breaks the ‘every string higher than the last’ pattern):

-- ‘D-DE-GEA‘: well, some say Man Utd’s Spanish shot-stopper has been a bit shaky up high recently…much like this slack-wound Em11 voicing (without a re-string).
-Brings a teasing geometric uncertainty – ideal for the ears, but again, not something you really want in a goalkeeper:
+- ‘D-DE-GEA‘: well, some say Man Utd’s Spanish shot-stopper has been a bit shaky up high recently…much like this slack-wound Em11 voicing.
+Brings a teasing geometric uncertainty – ideal for the ears, but not something you really want in your goalkeeper: